stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

      (::) : a -> List01 False a -> List01 ne a
    ```

-5. Implement `Traversable` for rose trees:
+5. Implement `Traversable` for rose trees.
+Try to satisfy
+   the totality checker without cheating.

    ```idris
    record Tree a where